kossiitkgp/docs/docs/index.md

 ## How to contribute?

-You can contribute by creating an Issue or sending a Pull Request.
+You do not need to be a KOSS member to contribute to KOSS Documentation.
+If you have any questions related to any doc but do not have, any changes to propose, go ahead and create an Issue.
+If you want to propose any change, create a Pull Request.
+Read [contributing.md](/.github/CONTRIBUTING.md) before making any change.